cython/cython/docs/src/userguide/sharing_declarations.rst

     from module cimport name [as name] [, name [as name] ...]

-Here is an example.
-The file on the left is a definition file which exports a C data type.
-The file on the right is an implementation file which imports and uses it.
+Here is an example. :file:`dishes.pxd` is a definition file which exports a C data type. :file:`restaurant.pxd` an implementation file which imports and uses it.

 :file:`dishes.pxd`::